 Types of Camping

 The simplest definition of camping is “the activity of spending a holiday living in a tent.”
 But there are different types or categories of camping, besides in a tent.
-Survivalist camping, caravan camping, recreational vehicle (RV) or van camping, and even glamping.
+Survivalist camping, caravan camping, a recreational vehicle (RV) or van camping, and even glamping.

 The one thing that all of these camping categories have in common is that they all need a place camp.
 And seeing as nearly all land belongs to someone, either privately or state-owned, there are numerous areas that cater to camping, usually for a fee that varies depending on the facilities that are provided.